Seawater: Standard

 ASTM International has an international standard for artificial seawater: ASTM D1141-98 (Original Standard ASTM D1141-52).
-It is used in many research testing labs as a reproducible solution for seawater such as tests on corrosion, oil contamination, and detergency evaluation.
+It is used in a variety of research testing labs as a reproducible solution for seawater such as tests on corrosion, oil contamination, and detergency evaluation.

 Ecosystems

 The minerals found in seawater can also play an important role in the ocean and its ecosystem's food cycle.
 For example, the Southern Ocean contributes greatly to the environmental carbon cycle.
 Given that this body of water does not contain high levels of iron, the deficiency impacts the marine life living in its waters.
 As a result, this ocean is not able to produce as much phytoplankton which hinders the first source of the marine food chain.
 One of the main types of phytoplankton are diatoms which is the primary food source of Antarctic krill.
 As the cycle continues, various larger sea animals feed off of Antarctic krill, but since there is a shortage of iron from the initial phytoplankton/diatoms, then these larger species also lack iron.
 The larger sea animals include Baleen Whales such as the Blue Whale and Fin Whale.
 These whales not only rely on iron for a balance of minerals within their diet, but it also impacts the amount of iron that is regenerated back into the ocean.
-The whale's excretions also contain the absorbed iron which would allow iron to be reinserted into the ocean’s ecosystem.
+The whale's excretions also contain the absorbed iron which would allow iron to be reinserted into the ocean's ecosystem.
 Overall, one mineral deficiency such as iron in the Southern Ocean can spark a significant chain of disturbances within the marine ecosystems which demonstrates the important role that seawater plays in the food chain.